irimitenkan/picam2ctrl/README.md

   This is a binary switch .
 It becomes active for ~0.5s if
   * MotionEnabled switch is active
-  * and one of the above mentioned functions (streaming, picture/video snapshot) is enabled and
+  * and one of the above mentioned functions (streaming, picture/video snapshot) is enabled
   * and a motion has been detected by camera

   *Restrictions*